MikeFez/PZ-Admin-Panel/README.md

 # Project Zomboid Server Admin Panel

 A modern, responsive web-based administration panel for managing Project Zomboid dedicated servers.
+**Note: I'm a software engineer with a lack of time.
+This was very much vibe-coded with Claude Sonnet 4.**

 ## Features